semereab-merry/Machine-learning-projects/index.md

 <br/>

-## Analysis of Donald Trump Speech in Dallas using Text Mining and Analysis
+## Analysis of Donald Trump Speech in Dallas using Text Mining and Text Analysis
 I used text analysis to create a word cloud that illustrates the main topics he mentioned in his speech. <a href="https://www.kaggle.com/code/merryzeray/text-analysis-donald-speech-in-dallas" target="_blank">Visit Kaggle</a>

 | Code and Resources Used  | Word cloud | Results|